Microsoft introduced PowerShell with Windows 7. It is a powerful set of commands for operating system instructions.

-Scripts written in PowerShell are more like programs than batch files.
-Find out more about the difference between Command Prompt and PowerShell and how to harness PowerShell to automate admin tasks.
+Scripts in PowerShell function more like programs than batch files.
+This guide will help you understand the difference between Command Prompt and PowerShell and how to harness PowerShell to automate admin tasks.

 What is PowerShell?

 PowerShell is a task automation scripting framework.
-It includes a command-line shell and a scripting language, that also incorporates the .NET framework.
-This combination delivers tools for administrators that enable them to automate a lot of their regular daily tasks, while also providing developers with a strong library of functions and scripting environment.
+It includes a command-line shell and a scripting language which integrates with the .NET framework.
+This combination provides tools for administrators that enable them to automate routine tasks, while also providing developers with a strong library of functions and scripting environment.

 To make .NET processes more accessible, PowerShell incorporates cmdlets (pronounced “command lets”).
-Think of cmdlets as utilities that can be used in PowerShell scripts.
+Cmdlets are utilities that can be used in PowerShell scripts.

 PowerShell ships with a number of cmdlets, but developers can also create their own.

-The interface to WMI that is integrated into PowerShell is much more interesting to administrators.
-Windows Management Instrumentation (WMI) objects are made available as cmdlets.
-So, it is possible to query the statuses of a device or service running on Windows and incorporate the results into a PowerShell script.
-This is a very useful status check for conditional processing and branching in a script and it is also a good way to report back on the success or failure of an execution step.
+The interface to WMI that is integrated into PowerShell is especially valuable to administrators.
+Windows Management Instrumentation (WMI) objects are made available as cmdlets, allowing administrators to query the statuses of a device or service running on Windows and incorporate the results into a PowerShell script.
+This capability is useful for conditional processing and branching in a script and report back on the success or failure of an execution step.

 What is CMD?